ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 	lcs = [lca, lcb, lcc, lcd] # So that's a list

-	pycs.gen.lc.display(lcs)
+	pycs3.gen.lc_func.display(lcs)

 This function has lots of options, it can be used for many tasks.
-As we will see in this tutorial, the same function is used to plot microlensing, splines, etc. Here is a link to the full documentation for this function: :py:func:`pycs.gen.lc.display` (have a look).
+As we will see in this tutorial, the same function is used to plot microlensing, splines, etc. Here is a link to the full documentation for this function: :py:func:`pycs3.gen.lc_func.display` (have a look).
 For now, just as an example, try these options ::

-	pycs.gen.lc.display(lcs, title=r"$\mathrm{SDSS\,J1234-5678}$", nicefont=True, showlogo=True)
+	pycs3.gen.lc.display(lcs, title=r"$\mathrm{SDSS\,J1234-5678}$", nicefont=True, showlogo=True)
 	# The option nicefont is your friend if you like serif fonts
 	# (I don't, except for the title in LaTeX which is always in serif)